Choosing the Right Location

 Assessing Your Space

+This matters more than it seems because weak decisions here usually create bigger downstream problems.
 When I decided to create my hydroponic garden, the first thing I did was take a good look at my living space.
 It’s all about finding that sweet spot where your plants can thrive.
 I had to consider natural light, temperature, and how much space I could actually dedicate without cluttering my apartment.

 Sometimes, it’s not just about having a backyard or a garden; I’m talking about using your kitchen countertop, a spare room, or even a balcony.
 The beauty of hydroponics is its flexibility!
 So I chose the corner of my living room by the window.
 It’s surprisingly sunny, and I can keep an eye on my green babies while binge-watching my favorite shows.